Ab Initio Generalized Langevin Equation: Applications

-In this section we study a prototypical problem of ferroelectric domain switching --- the field-driven motion of a twin 180${}^{\circ}$ domain wall in epitaxial \pto.
-Fig.~\ref{fig:atoms} shows a sketch of the domain wall and the crystal structure of \pto.
-We let the local order parameter of this system be the effective electric dipole moment (local dipole) $p_j$ associated to each Ti-centered elementary cell-$j$ of \pto ~\cite{meyer2002ab,behera2011structure}, represented by the yellow arrows in Fig.~\ref{fig:atoms}.
-The microscopic definition of $p_j$ in the context of Kohn-Sham DFT is given in the Method section.
+In this section, AIGLE is used to study a prototypical problem of ferroelectric domain switching --- the field-driven motion of a twin 180${}^{\circ}$ domain wall in epitaxially grown \pto.
+Schematic drawings of the domain wall and of the crystal structure are shown in Fig.~\ref{fig:atoms}.
+Electric dipole moments (local dipoles) $\bm{p_j}$, represented by yellow arrows in Fig.~\ref{fig:atoms}, are associated with the Ti-centered elementary cells-$j$~\cite{meyer2002ab}.
+The polarization is defined by $\bm{\mathcal{P}}=\sum_j \bm{p_j}/V$, with $V$ the volume of the sample.
+Polarization changes are experimentally observable.
+AIGLE is constructed from {\it ab initio} electronic structure data within DFT.
+Microscopic definitions of $\bm{p_j}$ and $\bm{\mathcal{P}}$ are given in the SI.

-For epitaxially strained tetragonal \pto polarized along the $[001]$ direction near room temperature ($T=300K$), the ferroelectric domains have narrow 180${}^{\circ}$ domain walls ~\cite{jia2008atomic, poykko1999ab, meyer2002ab}.
-The CV for describing continuously the size difference between the $+\hat{z}$ domain and the $-\hat{z}$ domain can be defined by $\alpha = \sum_i \tanh \frac{(p_i)_z}{p_*}$, where $p_*$ is tuned to ensure that $\alpha$ reproduces well the direct counting of the polarized local dipoles.